Haejang-guk: History

 This dish seemed to be eaten not only by commoners.
 According to Haedong jukji (海東竹枝), poetry collection written by Choe Yeong-nyeon (崔永年 1856~1935), haejangguk is referred to as hyojonggaeng (曉鍾羹), which literally means a "dawn bell soup".
 The book states that the area within Namhansanseong is known for making the soup well.
 The ingredients for the soup are inner parts of napa cabbage, and kongnamul (soybean sprouts), mushrooms, galbi, sea cucumber, and abalone.
 They are mixed together with tojang (fermented bean paste) and are simmered thoroughly for a day.
 The cooked soup is then put into a hangari or earthen crock covered with a pad of cotton and sent to Seoul at night.
 When the dawn bell rings the time, the soup is delivered to a house of high-ranking officials.
 The hangari is still warm and the soup is very good for relieving hangovers.
 The record suggests that hyojonggaeng is either the first delivery food to cure a hangover after a banquet held by jaesang was ended or was used as a bribe.
+The restaurant Cheongjinok, one of the oldest active restaurants in Seoul, specializes in haejang-guk.

 Types

 There are various types of haejangguk according to region based on ingredients and recipe that give each variety its own characteristic taste.
 Haejangguk of the Seoul region is a kind of tojangguk (soybean paste soup) made with kongnamul, radish, napa cabbage, scallions, coagulated ox blood, and tojang in a broth.
 The broth is prepared by simmering ox bones in a pot with water for hours.
 The neighborhood of Cheongjin-dong is famous for the Seoul-style haejangguk.

-In the city of Jeonju, people eat "kongnamul gukbap" as a haejangguk.
+In the city of Jeonju, people eat kongnamul gukbap as a haejangguk.
 A little lean kongnamul with the length of an index finger are poached in water diluted with a small amount of salt.
 Along with the kongnamul, steamed rice, sliced ripe kimchi, scallions and garlic, beef broth, and a small amount of shank are put into a ttukbaegi (a small earthen pot) over heat and the kongnamul broth is poured into it.
 When the ingredients are boiled, a raw egg is cracked over the soup.
 Once it is served, a mixture of sesame seeds and salt, scallions, minced garlic, chili pepper, and chili pepper powder, and saeujeot (salted fermented shrimp) are put into the haejanguk are added according to the diner's taste.
 It is said that, when eating haejangguk, if the diner drinks a cup of moju (母酒) made by boiling a fermented mixture of makgeolli (a type of rice wine), sugar, and wheat flour, the combination may alleviate a hangover.

+Yangyang and Sokcho in the east coast of Korea are known for their mussels, as such a type of haejangguk, called seopguk (섭국) is developed by the locals.
+Seop in the Gangwon dialect means "mussels", so seopguk translates to "mussel soup".
+It is in season from late winter to early spring.
+The dish is prepared by boiling mussels with chives, mushrooms, eggs, and seasoned with doenjang and gochujang.